ONSdigital/dp-developer-site/static/retirement/v0api/index.md

 You can also browse the [full Search API Swagger specification](../../search/search/).

+If you wish to discuss the retirement of the V0 API with us or would like assistance using this migration guide, please email us at <apiservice@ons.gov.uk>

 ## Migration guide

 Below you can find detailed ways to access the same data from the ONS using our latest services which will benefit from